Ehsan-saradar/find-max-number/README.md

     Repository will act as data store handler.

     In this project we use repository to get stream of numbers in client application.
-We use file and console repository as repository.
+We use file and console input as repository.

 - Usecase

     This layer will act as the business process handler.
 Any process will handled here.
-This layer will decide, which repository layer will use.
-And have responsibility to provide data to serve into delivery.
 Process the data doing calculation or anything will done here.

     In this project we use the following as usecase:
     - Rsa